hb9kns/nago/README.md

-- enter line number: select the corresponding document (either for display and download in case of file, or further selection in case of directory); 0 or b (for back) return to the previous directory
+- enter line number: select the corresponding document (either for display and download in case of file, or further selection in case of directory); - or b (for back) return to the previous directory, 0 reloads the same directory
-- prepend a line number with `s` : show gopher URL for that line
+- prepend a line number with `s ` : show gopher URL for that line
-- prepend a line number with `a` : add that line to the gophermap
+- prepend a line number with `a ` : add that line to the gophermap
 - open other selector (server, port, directory)
-- open gophermap
+- edit or open gophermap
-- exit script
+- quit script

-Entering an empty command is the same as entering 0 or b, i.e back;
+Entering an empty command is the same as entering 0, i.e reload.
-if there is no previous directory in the history, the script will quit.
+If there is no previous directory in the history, the script will quit when given the back command.

 ## configuration

 At the beginning of the script, handlers for various selector types must be defined, as well as the program to fetch gopher data.

-The contents of environment variable NETCAT will be used as netcat if set, otherwise the script searches for `netcat, nc, socat.` If all fail, it will assume `snarf` is available, and if that does not work, the script will fail in a not very glorious way.
+The contents of environment variable `$NETCAT` will be used as netcat if set, otherwise the script searches for `netcat, nc, socat.` If all fail, it will assume `snarf` is available, and if that does not work, the script will fail in a not very glorious way.

 *If you implement another fetcher, I would love to hear about your solution!*

-The script uses `TMPDIR` for temporary files, `/tmp` otherwise.
+The script uses `$TMPDIR` for temporary files, `/tmp` otherwise.

+For the editor, `$VISUAL` or `$EDITOR` or the fallback `ed` are used.

 ---